waynodiablo/Oystercard/pills/debugging.md

 ## 4 - Follow the flow and get visibility

-As you try to understand your program, there are two basic things you'll want to find out.
+As you try to understand your program, there are two basic things you'll want to find out:

 **Which parts of your program are running, and what order are they running in?**

-**What are the values of variables, and are they what you expected?**
+**What are the values of relevant variables, and are they what you expected?**

-Here are some techniques for finding out these things:
+Here are some techniques:

-* Print out a variable or a "hello we reached this point in the code!"
+* Print out a variable or a "hello we reached this point in the code!" string
   * Ruby: `p`
   * JavaScript: `console.log`

-* The Network tab of the Chrome developer tools to see request and response data.
+* Look at the Network tab of the Chrome developer tools to see request and response data.

-* The Elements tab of the Chrome developer tools to see the content and styling of web pages.
+* Look at the Elements tab of the Chrome developer tools to see the content and styling of web pages.

-* Pause and step through your code, line by line
+* Pause and step through your code, line by line:
   * Ruby: `binding.pry`
   * JavaScript: `debugger` (JavaScript)